aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/project-rescheduling/_index.md

 ### **Rescheduling a Project from the Start Date**
 We can calculate dates from start date by setting the project start date and then invoke the Project.recalculate() method.

-**Programming Sample**

 The following lines of code show how to achieve this using Java.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-RescheduleProjectFromStartOrFinishDate-schedule-from-start.java" >}}
 ## **Update Project and Reschedule Uncompleted Work**
 Microsoft Project lets users update and reschedule work through a defined date.
 This helps identify work completed up to the specified date as well as reschedule any uncompleted work from a specified date.
-Aspose.Tasks' [Project](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Project) API provides the same functionality by exposing the updateProjectWorkAsComplete and rescheduleUncompletedWorkToStartAfter methods.
+Aspose.Tasks' [Project](https://apireference.aspose.com/tasks/java/com.aspose.tasks/project) API provides the same functionality by exposing the updateProjectWorkAsComplete and rescheduleUncompletedWorkToStartAfter methods.
 This article provides a working example of both these methods as a single use case.
 ### **Update Project**
 This topic demonstrates how to update a project through a specified date.
 The updateProjectWorkAsComplete method updates all the work as complete through a specified date for an entire project.